DavidMorton/atonement-theories/the-necessity-problem-v5.md

 ## Part one — the apparatus

-### The conversion that starts it

-The move that generates the problem passes so smoothly it usually goes unremarked.

-The starting material is a deontic fact about the creature: **sin deserves punishment**.
-Nobody disputes it; desert is the one slot that never moves in seventeen centuries.

-What PSA needs, and what satisfaction theory needed before it, is an *alethic* fact about God: **God cannot leave sin unpunished**.
-Without that, the cross is optional.

-That last word carries an assumption that holds only inside the satisfaction frame: that the cross's rationale is *exhausted* by the discharge of a debt.
-Grant it, and removing the necessity leaves the cross nothing to do, which makes the whole apparatus of wrath, substitution and imputation decorative rather than structural.
-Refuse it — as the ontological accounts do, on which God enters death to destroy it and heal the nature he has assumed — and the cross is not optional at all, because the penalty was never what made it necessary.
-The alethic fact is not what makes the cross matter.
-It is what makes it matter *penally*, and that is the subject of the rest of this essay.

-Getting from the deontic fact to the alethic one is the entire problem: a claim about what a creature deserves has to become a claim about what God is unable to do.
-Make that conversion and you have placed a modal constraint on God whose object — guilt — did not exist until the creature produced it.

-What the tradition does from there is take the "must" and adjust *which kind is involved* and *where it is housed*.
-What it never does is ask whether the conversion should have ever been made.

 ### Retributive justice isn't one thing

 To claim that a system takes retributive justice apart and hides the pieces, you have to say what the pieces are.
 Minimally, retribution needs five things: